 Anne’s first visit to Tanzania, meeting with Sisters who are trained health care workers

 In Tanzania, less than 20% of children go to secondary school (UNESCO, 2006)

 Girls are passionate learners

 Girls Education Collaborative (GEC) was incubated within the Buffalo Tanzania Education Project (BTEP), a university-community initiative of the University at Buffalo’s Center for Educational Collaboration.
-In order to broaden and deepen the good work BTEP was already doing with the Immaculate Heart Sisters of Africa, members of BTEP were invited by Dr. Mara Huber (BTEP founder) and Anne Wadsworth (girls education advocate) to consider the formation of a separate, partner organization.
+In order to broaden and deepen the good work BTEP was already doing with the Immaculate Heart Sisters of Africa and their girls education initiative in Tanzania, members of BTEP were invited by Dr. Mara Huber (BTEP founder) and Anne Robinson Wadsworth (girls education advocate) to consider the formation of a separate, partner organization.
 As data was collected, models explored and inventory taken of who was doing what, it became clear there was a desperate need for more engagement at the grassroots level.
-Despite the amount of global conversation, the compelling data on the impact of educating girls and the advocacy campaigns, relatively few organizations were working directly with communities to support the creation or strengthening of educational opportunities for girls.
+The year was 2012, and despite the growing global conversation and the emerging yet compelling data on the impact of educating girls, relatively few organizations were working directly with communities to support the creation or strengthening of educational opportunities for girls.